Winter Leaves

 Tonic

-use just one interval.
+use only one interval.
 You are free to move it around using as many pitches as you like.

-play this graph [si vede un grafico] The vertical axis is intensity.
+play this graph The vertical axis is intensity.
 The horizontal is time.
-It should take about 3 minutes to play.
+It takes about 3 minutes to play.